TheFrohlich/scss-helpers-sdk/README.md

 # scss-helpers-sdk
-creation of standard atomic (helper) classes
+A set of standard scss and css helper classes